History of clothing and textiles

 The study of the history of clothing and textiles traces the development, use, and availability of clothing and textiles over human history.
 Clothing and textiles reflect the materials and technologies available in different civilizations at different times.
 The variety and distribution of clothing and textiles within a society reveal social customs and culture.

 The wearing of clothing is exclusively a human characteristic and is a feature of most human societies.
-There has always been some disagreement among scientists on when humans began wearing clothes, but studies involving the evolution of body lice suggest it started sometime around 170,000 years ago.
+There has always been some disagreement among scientists on when humans began wearing clothes, but newer studies from The University of Florida involving the evolution of body lice suggest it started sometime around 170,000 years ago.
+The results of the UF study show humans started wearing clothes, a technology that allowed them to successfully migrate out of Africa.
 Anthropologists believe that animal skins and vegetation were adapted into coverings as protection from cold, heat, and rain, especially as humans migrated to new climates.

-Textile history is almost as old as human civilization, and as time has passed, the history of textile has been more enriched.
-Silk weaving was introduced to India circa 400 AD, whereas cotton spinning dates back to 3000 BCE in India.
+Silk weaving began in India c.
+400 AD; cotton spinning began in India c.
+3000 BC.
+A recent archaeological excavation from Neolithic Mehrgarh revealed in the article Analysis of Mineralized Fibres from a Copper Bead, that cotton fibers were used in the Indus Valley c.
+7000 BC.

-Textiles can be felt or spun fibers made into yarn and subsequently netted, looped, knit or woven to make fabrics, which appeared in the Middle East during the late Stone Age.
-From ancient times to the present day, methods of textile production have continually evolved, and the choices of textiles available have influenced how people carried their possessions, clothed themselves, and decorated their surroundings.
+Textiles can be felt or spun fibers made into yarn and subsequently netted, looped, knit or woven to make fabrics which appeared in the Middle East during the late Stone Age.
+From ancient times to the present day, methods of textile production has continually evolved, and the choices of textiles available have influenced how people carry their possessions, clothed themselves, and decorated their surroundings.

 Sources available for the study of clothing and textiles include material remains discovered via archaeology; representation of textiles and their manufacture in art; and documents concerning the manufacture, acquisition, use, and trade of fabrics, tools, and finished garments.
 Scholarship of textile history, especially its earlier stages, is part of material culture studies.

 Prehistoric development

 The development of textile and clothing in prehistory has been the subject of a number of scholarly studies since the late 20th century.
 These sources have helped to provide a coherent history of these prehistoric developments.
-Nonetheless, scientists have never agreed on when humans began wearing clothes and the estimates suggested by various experts have ranged greatly, from 40,000 to 3 million years ago.
+Nonetheless, scientists have never agreed on when humans began wearing clothes and the estimates suggested by various experts have ranged greatly, from 40,000 to as many as 3 million years ago.